How reliable is Open Source Intelligence?

 The investigative jigsaw

-OSINT can also reveal allegations or scandals before convictions or official rulings, signalling reputational risk.
+Likewise, OSINT can uncover potential allegations or scandals before convictions or official rulings, signalling reputational risk.
 While claims might be unsubstantiated, it’s essential to consider the findings in context before dismissing them.

 - Does this information support or conflict with what I already know?